Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

 ### Examining the Model Training Step

-⚠️ **Do NOT run this Notebook!** Executing it could crash your environment, as the RAM available per participant is limited.
+⚠️ **Do not run this Notebook!** Executing it would crash your environment, as the RAM available for each participant is limited.

 Simply open the *transfer-learning.ipynb* Notebook and review the code to understand its functionality.

 ### Examining the Comparison Step

-⚠️ **Do NOT run this Notebook!** Executing it could crash your environment, as the RAM available per participant is limited.
+⚠️ **Do not run this Notebook!** Executing it would crash your environment, as the RAM available for each participant is limited.

 Simply open the *comparison.ipynb* Notebook and review the code to understand its functionality.